 This statement is true for almost any type of product or resource.
 Buy less and make it last.
 Of course, the fast-paced nature of the tech world is always pushing you to purchase the latest models.
 However, when your devices are working perfectly well, do you really need the latest upgrade?
 Will it make your office run more smoothly?
 Will it increase sales or customer engagement.

 Often, new devices bring diminishing returns if you keep up with the very latest trends.
 Why not hold onto your tech for just a little longer, or only replace it when it is broken.
-Maximising a products usefulness is the first step to minimizing waste.
+Maximising a products usefulness is the first step to minimizing electronic waste.

 Donate Old Devices

 If you must replace devices with the latest models, ensure that old devices and equipment that is still functioning is not left to gather dust or just dumped.
 Just because your FinTech company requires the fastest processors and latest software doesn’t mean that NGOs and other poorly funded organisations do.

 Today, responsible companies are increasingly offering e-waste recycling programs specifically designed for the devices they manufacture.
 This provides two benefits: Firstly, since the companies who manufactured the devices have the tools and knowledge to disassemble them correctly, more resources can be recycled and reused.

 Secondly, many manufacturers such as Apple, provide discounts and incentives to businesses and individuals on new products.
 It’s a win-win situation for everyone.